Residential Fees

 Basic daily fee

-This fee helps pay for your day-to-day services such as meals, cleaning, facilities management and laundry.
+This fee helps pay for day-to-day services such as meals, cleaning, facilities management, and laundry.
 Everyone is expected to pay a basic daily fee to cover these services.
-The basic daily fee is 85% of the single person rate of the basic age pension.
-The government sets the price on 20 March and 20 September each year, changing in line with increases to the age pension.
+The basic daily fee is 85% of the single-person rate of the basic age pension.
+The government sets the price for 20 March and 20 September each year, changing it to align with age pension increases.
 Prices are published on the Department of Health website.

-You pay your basic daily fee directly to your aged care home, generally on a fortnightly or monthly basis.
-The fee applies for every day you are a resident, including days when you might be away overnight; for example, on holiday or in hospital.
+You pay your basic daily fee directly to your aged care home, generally fortnightly or monthly.
+The fee applies every day you are a resident, including days when you might be away overnight, for example, on holiday or in hospital.

 Means-tested care fee

-The Australian Government pays for the cost of care in an aged care home.
-Depending on your income and assets, you may be asked to contribute towards this cost in the form of a fee, this is in addition to the Basic Daily Care fee.
+The Australian government pays for the cost of care in an aged care home.
+Depending on your income and assets, you may be asked to contribute to this cost in the form of a fee, which is in addition to the Basic Daily Care fee.

 Not everyone will have to pay a means-tested care fee.
 The exact amount you will pay is determined through a means assessment.

-The means-tested care fee is an ongoing fee that you pay towards the cost of your personal and clinical care.
+The means-tested care fee is an ongoing fee that covers the cost of personal and clinical care.
 Personal care can include help with bathing, dressing, grooming, and going to the toilet.
-Clinical care can include services like specialised nursing services, medication assistance, or catheter care.
+Clinical care includes specialised nursing services, medication assistance, or catheter care.

 Annual and lifetime caps